 The table below presents the summarized results of the BCA.
 The analysis uses a 3.1 percent discount rate for all costs and benefits, except for carbon emissions which are discounted at 2.0 percent.
 Values presented are in 2022 dollars.
-Results yield a benefit-cost ratio (BCR) of 3.41 for the project with diversion of dry cargo to both truck and rail, or a BCR of 2.83 with 100% diversion of dry cargo to truck.
-Several likely project benefits have been omitted from this analysis including the inefficiency of dry cargo operations with only one barge berthing at the North Barge Berths until they are assumed to fail in 2027; additional delays, emissions, and operational expenses likely from stops at railyards and increased truck congestion; and the value of the Authority (and its other tenants) regaining full use of Berth 1.
+Results yield a benefit-cost ratio (BCR) of 3.53 for the project with diversion of dry cargo to both truck and rail, or a BCR of 2.84 with 100% diversion of dry cargo to truck.
+Several likely project benefits have been omitted from this analysis including the inefficiency of dry cargo operations with only one barge berthing at the North Barge Berths until they are assumed to fail in 2027; additional delays, emissions, and operational expenses likely from stops at railyards and increased truck congestion within the Port; increased emissions and downstream supply chain impacts resulting from vessel congestion; weather-related delay for liquid barges traveling under the Newport River Bridge; and any potential recovery and restoration costs that would be incurred if the failed bulkhead broke off and entered the waterway.
 As such, these results represent a conservative estimate of the BCR and net present value, and the inclusion of any of these benefits would increase both values.

 PRESENT VALUE

 Discounted Benefits

-Liquid Cargo Supply Chain Savings \$ 1,350,073

 Liquid Barge Depreciation Savings \$ 3,796,212

+Avoided Vessel Congestion \$ 1,599,454

-Berth 1 O&M Cost Savings \$ 243,590
+Liquid Barge Berth Cost Savings \$ 1,350,073

+Liquid Cargo Supply Chain Savings \$ 243,590

+Personnel Time Savings \$ 14,506,079

-Truck/Freight Train Operating Cost Savings (Conservative Accounting for Barge Depreciation in Build Scenario) \$ 703,116
+Truck/Freight Train Operating \$ 6,868,827

 Safety Benefits \$ 508,408

-External Highway Use Benefits \$ 6,167,010
+Avoided External Highway Use \$ 6,167,010

-Emissions Benefits \$ 20,278,922
+Avoided Emissions \$ 20,278,922

+Dry Barge Berth O&M Costs (\$ 487,181)

 Residual Value \$ 5,282,749

-Project Operations & Maintenance Costs \$ (1,257,181)

-Total Discounted Benefits \$ 111,404,814
+Total Discounted Benefits \$ 61,309,302

 Discounted Costs

 Build Capital Costs \$ 17,450,878

 Total Discounted Costs \$ 17,450,878

-Benefit-Cost Ratio 3.41
+Benefit-Cost Ratio 3.53

-Net Present Value \$ 90,611,572
+Net Present Value \$ 44,069,645